 Is any special preparation needed?

-You/your child will need to stop taking liquids and food, as well as certain medications, the night before the procedure.
-If you/your child are taking blood-thinners you may be asked to stop taking them a few days before the procedure.
+Your child will need to stop taking liquids and food, as well as certain medications, the night before the procedure.
+If your child are taking blood-thinners you may be asked to stop taking them a few days before the procedure.

 What are the possible complications?